TomCrypto/epsilon/README.md

 - Support for arbitrarily complex scenes.

-- Nice console user interface.
+- Nice console-based user interface.

-- Uses XML for scene data.
+- Uses XML/obj for scene data.

 - Doxygen documentation.

 - Concise error log.

+- HDR output.

 Usage
 -----

 First, build the renderer with your favorite C++11 compiler.
 Make sure it runs, and that you actually have an OpenCL device, otherwise it will not do anything.

+Linux users will probably find the provided makefile most useful, but feel free to use the provided Code::Blocks project file (epsilon.cbp).
+Under Windows, you may have to negociate some library/header paths in the project options, it will then hopefully build without errors.

 Run the renderer, and you will be presented with a console-based UI.
 Select the OpenCL platform which contains the device you want to use - you probably have a